 Look for software that integrates with the tools you already use.
 Hiver is a solid choice if your team lives in Gmail, as it essentially turns your inbox into a help desk.
 Other platforms like Missive combine email with team chat, which is perfect for small teams that need to discuss emails and draft responses together in real time.
 The key is finding a system that makes teamwork on email feel seamless.

-For Customer Service and Support Teams
+Best for Customer Support Teams

 For customer-facing teams, email is all about managing a high volume of requests efficiently and keeping customers happy.
 Your main goal here is to provide fast, consistent, and organized support.
 This is where ticketing systems really shine.